 DURING LOCKDOWN.
 The data for this research has been collected through a questionnaire from 128 respondents.
 The study was conducted during May to July 2020.
 Random sampling method was used.
 The tool used for research methodology was Cronbach's Alpha Coefficient.
 The conclusion of the research says that virtual classes cannot replace the real classroom education, but it can be used as a supplement to the real classroom.
-There is a need to lift the currentteaching methods so that online learning can be efficient.
+There is a need to lift the current teaching methods so that online learning can be efficient.
 Majority of the students have agreed that they have access to a laptop/desktop/mobile phones to attend online classes.
 Though students feel that the online classes are convenient, they feel it's interactive.
-Some of the students feel that attention is not given to students in online classes as compared to the real classroom.
-Some even felt they could not concentrate as much in online classes.
+Some of the students feel that attention is not given to students in online classes.
 As expected, students faced problems in various numerical subjects.
 They do not want to continue with online classes after the pandemic.
 Students are not satisfied with online classes.